-- 17.1 A Player, aggrieved by a decision of the Judiciary may appeal therefrom to the Appeals Committee, by forwarding a Notice of Intention to Lodge a Leave to Appeal Application to the Judiciary Administrator by 5.00pm on the next business day following receipt of the Notice of Outcome, on one or more of the following grounds: - 17.1.1 With respect to the issue of guilt: - i That there was an error of law: or - ii That the decision was unreasonable or insupportable having regard to the evidence presented to the Judiciary in the hearing; or - 17.1.2 With respect to the issue of penalty: that the penalty imposed by the Judiciary was manifestly excessive.

-A League aggrieved by a decision of the Judiciary may also appeal therefrom to the Appeals Committee as per 17.1.1 and 17.1.2.

-- 17.2 A Player who wishes to appeal from a decision of the Judiciary must first obtain leave to do so from the Appeals Committee Chairperson. - 17.3 The Appeals Committee Chairperson shall not grant leave for the Player to appeal unless he/she forms the view in their absolute discretion that the Player has good prospects of success on the hearing of that appeal. - 17.4 The Judiciary Counsel (where available) has a right to be heard by the Appeals Committee Chairperson on any application for leave to appeal made by a Player pursuant to Rule 17 before the Appeals Committee Chairperson grants a Player leave to appeal. - 17.5 Unless otherwise ordered by the Appeals Committee Chairperson, neither an application for leave to appeal nor an appeal by a Player to the Appeals Committee shall operate as a stay of the decision of the Judiciary which is the subject of the appeal or the application for leave to appeal. - 17.6 Proceedings shall not be invalidated or subject to appeal, merely by reason of any defect whether of substance or of form in any notice or by reason of non-compliance by the Competition/League with any provision of this Code, unless the Chairperson so directs. - 17.7 The Appeal Fee is \$500.00 and should be attached to the completed NSW CRLA Appeal Application Form when it is lodged with the Appeals and Dispute Committee.
-The fee can be paid in cheque, by cash or Direct Debit and is only refundable if the appeal is upheld.
+- 17.1 A Player, aggrieved by a decision of the Judiciary may appeal therefrom to the Appeals Committee, by forwarding a Notice of Intention to Lodge a Leave to Appeal Application to the Judiciary Administrator by 5.00pm on the next business day following receipt of the Notice of Outcome, on one or more of the following grounds: - 17.1.1 With respect to the issue of guilt: - i That there was an error of law; or - ii That the decision was unreasonable or insupportable having regard to the evidence presented to the Judiciary in the hearing; or - 17.1.2 With respect to the issue of penalty: that the penalty imposed by the Judiciary was manifestly excessive. - A League aggrieved by a decision of the Judiciary may also appeal therefrom to the Appeals Committee as per 17.1.1 and 17.1.2. - 17.2 A Player who wishes to appeal from a decision of the Judiciary must first obtain leave to do so from the Appeals Committee Chairperson. - 17.3 The Appeals Committee Chairperson shall not grant leave for the Player to appeal unless he/she forms the view in their absolute discretion that the Player has good prospects of success on the hearing of that appeal. - 17.4 The Judiciary Counsel (where available) has a right to be heard by the Appeals Committee Chairperson on any application for leave to appeal made by a Player pursuant to Rule 17 before the Appeals Committee Chairperson grants a Player leave to appeal. - 17.5 Unless otherwise ordered by the Appeals Committee Chairperson, neither an application for leave to appeal nor an appeal by a Player to the Appeals Committee shall operate as a stay of the decision of the Judiciary which is the subject of the appeal or the application for leave to appeal. - 17.6 Proceedings shall not be invalidated or subject to appeal, merely by reason of any defect whether of substance or of form in any notice or by reason of non-compliance by the Competition/League with any provision of this Code, unless the Chairperson so directs.

+- 17.7 The Appeal Fee is \$500.00 and should be attached to the completed NSWRL Community Football Appeal Application Form when it is lodged with the Appeals and Dispute Committee.
+The fee can be paid in cheque, by cash or Direct Debit and is only refundable if the appeal is upheld. - 17.8 Proceedings shall not be invalidated or subject to appeal, merely due to any defect whether of substance or form in any notice or because of non-compliance by the Competition / League with any provision of this Code, unless the Chairperson so directs.